 For the sake of simplicity, let’s take an example of a simple ERP project.
 Most ERP projects would start with the requirements workshops.
 The workshops will follow rounds of testing once the consultants have completed the configuration, finally, the data load and go-live.

 During requirement workshops, the ERP consultant may follow a series of configuration checklists.
 Most information they require would have interdependencies.
 The checklists will help you stay on track as you identify foundational elements.
-They will also help you identify their dependent data needed to construct the whole solution.
+They will also help you identify the dependent data needed to construct the whole solution.

 For example, before they could configure vendors, the payment terms need to be set up in the system.
-Similarly, before they could set up the payment terms, the ERP system needs to have the chart of accounts.
+Similarly, before they could set up the payment terms, the ERP system needs to have a chart of accounts.

 The process of mapping these data objects’ dependencies makes the ERP implementation project challenging.
-Also, even if you might have mastered other ERP solutions, the new ERP solution will still have a learning curve.
+Also, even if you have mastered other ERP solutions, the new ERP solution will still have a learning curve.
 Each product follows its design and data model.

 Without access to ERP consultants and checklists, the DIY ERP implementation process may not be as organized.